thehivegroup-ai/developer-agent/memory-bank/current/PHASE7.5_A2A_IMPLEMENTATION.md

 4. ✅ Add HTTP endpoints to Repository Agents
 5. ✅ Add HTTP endpoints to Relationship Agent
 6. ✅ Implement A2A HTTP client for inter-agent communication
-7. ⏳ Add comprehensive testing and security
+7. ✅ Add comprehensive testing and security (Task 10 complete, Tasks 11-12 in progress)

 ## Architecture